NeLy-EPFL/flygym/doc/source/tutorials/vision.rst

 Next, we define a ``root_element`` attribute.
 The simulated world is represented as a tree of objects, each attached to a parent.
-For example, the eyes of the fly are attached to the head, which is in turn attached to the throax — the base of the NeuroMechFly model.
+For example, the eyes of the fly are attached to the head, which is in turn attached to the thorax — the base of the NeuroMechFly model.
 Note that this tree is merely a representation of objects and their relation to each other; there does not necessarily have to be a visual or anatomical link between the parent and child objects.
 For example, the base of the